Carbon dating the Dead Sea Scrolls: Testing

 One of the earliest carbon dating tests was carried out on November 14, 1950.
 This was on a piece of linen from Qumran Cave 1, the resulting date range being 167 BCE – 233 CE.
 Libby had first started using the dating method in 1946 and the early testing required relatively large samples, so testing on scrolls themselves only became feasible when methods used in the dating process were improved upon.
 F.E.
 Zeuner carried out tests on date palm wood from the Qumran site yielding a date range of 70 BCE – 90 CE.
 In 1963 Libby tested a sample from the Isaiah Scroll, which provided a range of 200 BCE – 1 CE.

 In 1991, Robert Eisenman and Philip R. Davies made a request to date a number of scrolls, which led to a series of tests carried out in Zurich on samples from fourteen scrolls.
 Among these were samples from other sites around the Dead Sea, which contained date indications within the text to supply a control for the carbon dating results.
 A similar battery of tests was carried out in 1994–95 in Tucson, this time with samples from twenty-two scrolls as well as another piece of linen.

+In 2025, a series of radiocarbon tests were carried out on samples from thirty scrolls.
+The samples were distributed as 25 from the Qumran Caves, 1 from Masada, 2 from the Murabbaat caves, and 2 from the Nahal Hever caves.
+The study also made use of an AI-based date-prediction model called "Enoch", which was trained by applying Bayesian ridge regression on the handwriting-style descriptors of 24 of the 14C-dated samples, for the paleographic dating of some 135 previously undated manuscripts.